MadisonCostanza/MadisonCostanza/README.md

 • 🌱 I am currently building a project portfolio using Python, Tableau, and R

-• 🧠 Topics of interest are climate risk and consumer spending trends
+• 🧠 Topics of interest are climate/insurance risk, project risk, and consumer spending trends

 • 📫 Let's get in touch!
 Connect on LinkedIn here: www.linkedin.com/in/madison-costanza or via email at madisonccostanza@gmail.com.